edx/commerce-coordinator/README.rst

 signal / receiver mappings using the settings file.
 It's not a fully robust implementation and is just a guidepost showing that our intended implementation can work.

-We should consider whether we really want to allow signals to be sent in the Celery or management command environments; it may be easier to reason about if signals are only confined to the primary IDA and other environments could call API endpoints to trigger workflows.
+Note: We expect that the system will be easier to reason about if signals are only confined to the primary IDA; other environments (e.g. Celery workers) could call API endpoints to trigger workflows if necessary.

 How To Contribute
 *****************